Kakackle/ml_zoo/README.md

 See the project results: [work in progress](https://kakackle.github.io/ml_zoo/stroke_prediction.html)

 ### Project 4.
+Store sales with neural networks
+#### Walmart sales from project 1
+#### Rossmann sales prediction (6 weeks) on data of different nature
+1. With TensorFlow on raw data (cleaned-up NaNs, errors, inconsistencies)
+2. With TensorFlow WITH engineered features from project 1
+3. With PyTorch?

+### Project 4.
 SPAM or something classification

 ### Project 5.
 Sign Language Recognition